 RxTOOLKIT Patient Specific Pen Labeling System

 RxTOOLKIT has developed a Patient Specific Insulin Pen Labeling application designed to improve the safe administration of insulin pens if this manner of dispensing is chosen.
-You can view a brief video about this application by clicking here.

 While we are not advocating the use of any one process or application, what we want to say is “Let’s do something to remove this patient safety exposure”.